percona/grafana-dashboards/README.md

 ![image](assets/datasource.png)

-Prometheus should be a default datasource in Grafana.
-Otherwise, you will need to pick it up for each of the graphs.
+The datasource should be named `Prometheus` so it is automatically picked up by the graphs.

 #### Edit Prometheus config